 3 and 4 year old childcare funding

-If you have a 3 or 4 year old child you will be entitled to receive up to 15 hours of childcare a week, regardless of your financial circumstances and immigration status.
+If you have a child who is 3 or 4 years old, you can get up to 15 hours of childcare a week.
+This is available to all parents, regardless of financial circumstances or immigration status.

 How childcare funding can help you and your child